In this guide, we’ll detail how API partners can implement:

 Viator sources tours and activities from our network of suppliers – thousands of independent in-destination tour operators.
 Our suppliers use Viator to make and manage bookings, but manage their own operations.

-Occasionally, a supplier needs to cancel a booking made through Viator.
+Occasionally, a supplier needs to cancel or amend a booking made through Viator.
 This could be due to issues like inclement weather, insufficient participants for a group activity, or an operational issue.
-Collectively, these are considered supply side cancellations.
+Collectively, these are considered supply-side events (cancellations and amendments).

-It is important to remember that because our tours and activities are operated by suppliers, a supplier may cancel a booking at any time.
+It is important to remember that because our tours and activities are operated by suppliers, a supplier may cancel a booking or request an amendment at any time.

 1. The supplier cancels a booking